-The forecasts of how much Scandinavians will travel abroad in the summer of 2021 differ slightly depending on whom you ask.
+The forecasts of how much Scandinavians will travel abroad differ slightly depending on whom you ask.
 Broadly speaking, opinions are divided among three forecasts:

 The long months of isolation, restrictions and lockdown mean that we desperately want to travel, live and experience.
 We will even travel more than usual to take revenge, now that the world is opening up to us again.

 The pandemic has taught us that we can easily consume and travel less and that it is not infeasible to live more sustainably.
 That is why we will continue to travel less than before the pandemic.

 We will be travelling as much as before – but it will be a few years before we are back to the level prior to COVID-19.

 Sick on the holiday

 Before you go on holiday, it is important to check what your travel insurance covers.
 SOS International helps Nordic travellers if they fall ill or get injured while on holiday on behalf of their insurance company.